 How soon can I return to running after shockwave therapy?

 That depends on the severity of your injury and how your tendon responds to treatment.
-Some patients can return to light running within a few weeks, while others need a couple of months.
-Dr. Gentile will guide you through a gradual return-to-activity plan based on your progress.
+Dr. Gentile will build a gradual return-to-activity plan around your progress – the evaluation and ongoing reassessment determine that timeline, not a preset number of weeks.

 Does shockwave therapy hurt?

-It’s uncomfortable during the session—most people rate it as a 5 to 7 out of 10 on the pain scale—but the discomfort only lasts while the device is active, usually 5 to 10 minutes.
-It eases immediately once the session ends.
+It’s uncomfortable during the session – most people rate it as a 5 to 7 out of 10 – but the discomfort only lasts while the device is active and eases immediately once the session ends.

 Can shockwave help with other ankle and heel pain?

 Yes.
-Shockwave is also effective for plantar fasciitis, heel spurs, and other chronic soft tissue injuries in the lower leg and foot.
-It works best on conditions where poor blood flow is limiting healing.
+Shockwave is highly effective for plantar fasciitis, heel spurs, and other chronic soft tissue injuries in the lower leg and foot.
+It works best on conditions where poor blood flow is limiting the healing process.

 How long do the results last?